jojochun/note-taker/README.md

 # NOTE-TAKER

 This is a full-stack web application that creates, saves, and deletes your notes.
-The app is using Express.js back end and will save and retrieve note data from a JSON file.
+The app uses an Express.js back end and will save and retrieve data from a JSON file.

 ## Installation and Usage